 Analysis of the basic social science principles in terms of the educational process.
-Study and discussion of the social problems that have conditioned the development of education in Puerto Rico.
+Study and discussion of the social problems that have conditioned the development of education in Puerto Rico will be offered in the development of valid and reliable evaluation instruments to identify, stimulate, predict and guide the student's behavioral characteristics.
+This course also includes the organization, presentation and statistical analysis of the results as presented by the evaluation instruments and the interpretation of this data to make intelligent decisions in relation to teaching strategies.

 EDFU 3017.
 EVALUATION OF LEARNING.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: EDFU 3001 and EDFU 3002.
+Prerequisites: EDFU 3001 - 3002 or authorization of the Director of the Department.

-To create consciousness on the part of the studentteacher toward the philosophy of evaluation as a part of the educational process and to promote a knowledge of the quantitative and qualitative techniques of evaluation and their uses.
-The evaluation techniques will be analyzed, and practice will be offered in the development of valid and reliable evaluation instruments to identify, stimulate, predict and guide students behavioral characteristics.
-This course also includes the organization, presentation and statistical analysis of the results as presented by the evaluation instruments, and the interpretation of this data to make intelligent decisions in relation to teaching strategies.
+To create consciousness on the part of the student-teacher towards the philosophy of evaluation as a part of the educational process and to promote a knowledge of the quantitative and qualitative techniques of evaluation and their uses.
+The evaluation techniques will be analyzed and practice

 EDFU 3055.
-LEGAL FOUNDATIONS OF
+LEGAL FOUNDATIONS OF EDUCATION.

-EDUCATION.
 Three credit hours.
 One and a half hour of lecture and one and a half hour of discussion per week.